Novavax vaccine 96% effective against original coronavirus, 86% vs British variant in UK trial | Health

 Novavax vaccine 96% effective against original coronavirus, 86% vs British variant in UK trial

 Novavax Inc's COVID-19 vaccine was 96% effective in preventing cases caused by the original version of the coronavirus in a late-stage trial conducted in the United Kingdom, the company said on Thursday, moving it a step closer to regulatory approval.
-There were no cases of severe illness or deaths among those who got the vaccine.
+There were no cases of severe illness or deaths among those who got the vaccine, the company said, in a sign that it could stop the worse effects of new variants that have cropped up.

-The vaccine was also about 86% effective in protecting against the more contagious virus variant first discovered and now prevalent in the UK.
-It was about 90% effective overall, combining data from people infected with both versions of the coronavirus.
-Novavax shares jumped 22% in after hours trading to $229.
+The vaccine was 86% effective in protecting against the more contagious virus variant first discovered and now prevalent in the United Kingdom, for a combined 90% effectiveness rate overall based on data from infections of both versions of the coronavirus.
+Novavax shares jumped 22% in after-hours trading to $229.
 They were trading below $10 on Jan.
 21, 2020, when the company announced it was developing a coronavirus vaccine.

 Novavax plans to produce its two-shot vaccine at eight manufacturing locations, including the Serum Institute of India.
 If authorized, it would follow three COVID-19 vaccines previously approved for use in Britain from Pfizer and partner BioNTech, Moderna Inc and the AstraZeneca shot developed with Oxford University.